 We are the Early Years Foundation Stage Reception class.
 Learning is fun in Red Class and every day we practise what we are learning inside and in our outdoor classroom, whatever the weather!

-Mrs Shears is the Class Teacher in Red Class and Mrs Gelder is the full time teaching assistant.
-Miss Jackson is with us every morning and Miss Jeeves, Mrs Scott and Mrs Wood also help in our classroom.
+Mrs Shears is the Class Teacher in Red Class and Mrs Goodrick is a trainee teacher.
+Mrs Scott also helps in our classroom.
 Mrs Willerton and Mrs Edwards work with the pre-school Small Saints children.
 We are also very lucky to have parent helpers who hear children read and change children's reading books every day.

-We start every day in Red Class practising writing our names, reading words and books, writing about the daily picture and threading, play dough or cutting.
+We start every day in Red Class practising writing our names, reading words and books, writing about the daily picture and threading, playing with dough or cutting.

 Every day we have Collective Worship where we meet with other children in the school to sing and say a prayer.